DeustoTech/UroSound/README.md

 This research was supported by the Spanish Ministry of Science and Innovation under the PeaceOfMind project (ref.
 PID2019-105470RB-C31).

 Thanks to all the volunteer patients that made this project possible

+## Publication ##
+L. Arjona, L. Enrique Diez, A. Bahillo Martinez and A. Arruza Echevarria, "UroSound: A Smartwatch-based Platform to Perform Non-Intrusive Sound-based Uroflowmetry, " in IEEE Journal of Biomedical and Health Informatics, doi: 10.1109/JBHI.2022.3140590.